 To solve this problem simply select a day before or after the date you selected.

 What were the returns of your back test?

-The results of your back test will look like this:
+The results of your back test will look like this (see number explanation below):

 Click image to enlarge

-- Shows you what saved screen you are back testing
+- Shows you the name of the saved screen you are back testing

-- Shows you the date you are back testing (companies that fit your screen on that past date)
+- Shows you the date you are back testing (companies that fit your screen on this date)

 - Shows you the saved Template you are using.
 A Template is a saved collection of columns displayed with a screen.

 - The closing stock price on the date you are back testing.
 The date shown in 2.